influxdata/docs-v2/content/influxdb/clustered/admin/upgrade.md

 3. Upgrade to `20240215-433509`.

-You can upgrade to versions between checkpoint releases, but you must always always upgrade to a checkpoint before upgrading beyond it.
+You can upgrade to versions between checkpoint releases, but you must always upgrade to a checkpoint before upgrading beyond it.

 {{% /expand %}}
 {{< /expand-wrapper >}}